Umbrella species: In land use management

-Some scientists have found that the umbrella effect provides a simpler way to manage ecological communities.
-Others feel that a combination of other tools establish better land management reserves to help protect more species than just using umbrella species alone.
+Some scientists have found that the use of an umbrella species approach can provide a more streamlined way to manage ecological communities.
+Others have proposed that umbrella species in combination with other tools will more effectively protect other species in land management reserves than using umbrella species alone.
 Individual invertebrate species can be good umbrella species because they can protect older, unique ecosystems.
 There have been cases where umbrella species have protected a large amount of area which has been beneficial to surrounding species.
 Dunk, Zielinski and Welsh (2006) reported that the reserves in Northern California (the Klamath-Siskiyou forests), set aside for the northern spotted owl, also protect mollusks and salamanders within that habitat.
 They found that the reserves set aside for the northern spotted owl "serve as a reasonable coarse-filter umbrella species for the taxa evaluated", which were mollusks and salamanders.

+Gilby and colleagues (2017) found that using threatened species as umbrellas or "surrogates" for management targets could improve conservation outcomes in coastal areas.

 Wildlife corridors

 The concept of an umbrella species is further utilized to create wildlife corridors with what are termed focal species.
 These focal species are chosen for a number of reasons and fall into several types, generally measured by their potential for an umbrella effect.
 By carefully choosing species based on this criterion, a linked or networked habitat can be created from single-species corridors.
 These criteria are determined with the assistance of geographic information systems on the larger scale.
 Regardless of the location or scale of conservation, the umbrella effect is a measurement of a species' impact on others and is an important part of determining an approach.